afreeorange/wiki.nikhil.io.articles/FreeNAS Notes.md

     websites/vendors to mix things up.
 -   Be [careful with SATA port multipliers](http://www.zdnet.com/are-sata-port-multipliers-safe-7000011897).
--   Love your data?
-Storage is cheap, and RAIDZ2 is the way to go.
+-   Storage is cheap, and RAIDZ2 is the way to go.
 -   Picking components is essentially a balancing act of these factors:
     -   Low power and/or small form-factor
     -   High capacity